NCU-DSA-111-1/assignment_2-lycool2002/doc/build_excute.md

 play
 enter x and y coordinate
 y first
-if you want to move the chessman on(1,1), if you want to regret neter 0 in x axis or y axis
+if you want to move the chessman on(1,1), if you want to regret enter 0 in x axis or y axis

 enter
 ```